Azure/iot-edge-v1/v1/core/devdoc/module_loaders.md

 ![Loading Module Sequence](./media/module_loader_create.png)

-1. When initializing the gateway from JSON, it first attempts to parse the module’s entrypoint data by calling the loader’s `ParseEntryPointFromJson` function.
+1. When initializing the gateway from JSON, it first attempts to parse the module's entrypoint data by calling the loader's `ParseEntryPointFromJson` function.

-2. It then proceeds to load the module by invoking the loader’s `Load` function passing in the entrypoint it acquired in the previous step.
+2. It then proceeds to load the module by invoking the loader's `Load` function passing in the entrypoint it acquired in the previous step.
 Each loader is free to do what it needs to in order to load the module.
 The native loader for example will inspect the entrypoint to retrieve the path to the DLL/SO that implements the module and loads it into memory.
-A language binding module’s loader on the other hand might choose to load the binding module implementation and it’s associated runtime and defer the loading of the actual module code till the time when `Module_Create` is called on the binding module.
+A language binding module's loader on the other hand might choose to load the binding module implementation and it's associated runtime and defer the loading of the actual module code till the time when `Module_Create` is called on the binding module.

-3. Next, when the gateway is loaded from JSON, the module’s `args` JSON is parsed by invoking `ParseConfigurationFromJson` on the module’s API.
+3. Next, when the gateway is loaded from JSON, the module's `args` JSON is parsed by invoking `ParseConfigurationFromJson` on the module's API.

-4. Language binding modules expect a configuration structure that’s typically an amalgamation of the entrypoint data and the module loader’s configuration.
+4. Language binding modules expect a configuration structure that's typically an amalgamation of the entrypoint data and the module loader's configuration.
 In order to provide language binding modules an opportunity to perform this merging of configuration information, the loader is expected to implement the `BuildModuleConfiguration` function.
-This function is provided with pointers to the entrypoint data and the module loader’s configuration and it returns a pointer to a merged variant of the configuration as expected by the binding module.
+This function is provided with pointers to the entrypoint data and the module loader's configuration and it returns a pointer to a merged variant of the configuration as expected by the binding module.